farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 - Copies of the [Charge RPG Character Sheet](/documents/fari-rpgs/charge-rpg/downloads/character-sheet.pdf)
 - A pile of index cards or small pieces of paper to draw things on.
 - A set of six-sided dice.
 At least 6 would be ideal.
-- A bunch of awesome people to play with.
-Usually 2 to 5 people should do the trick.
-More than that could prove to be difficult.
+- Between two and five friends to play with one acting as the Game Master.

 # The Game | Power Your Storytelling